MischaU8/yumyum/unsorted/merge-divided-edges_OA--J1IXf3o.md

 Uploaded: 2023-06-12

-yum yum Floyd here with a quick tip for merging divided edges in plasticity during asset creation you may run into segments that are made up of multiple edges you can select an edge and press the delete key to merge it with the connected Edge use this option to quickly merge divided edges in plasticity
+yum yum Floyd here with a quick tip for merging divided edges in Plasticity during asset creation you may run into segments that are made up of multiple edges you can select an edge and press the delete key to merge it with the connected Edge use this option to quickly merge divided edges in
+Plasticity